-- In case you are using your partner’s sperms, he would need to undergo sperm extraction.
+- In case you are using your partner’s sperm, he would need to undergo sperm extraction.
 Donor sperms could also be easily used for the purpose.

 - Fertilization is the most important stage of the procedure, where sperm and eggs are combined.
 Conventional fertilization simply mixes the two samples and incubates them.
 However, in case of limited sperm count or failure of previous IVF attempts, the ICSI method might be used.

-Ovarian induction process begins on Day 2 of the treatment and continues for 10-12 days.
+The ovarian induction process begins on Day 2 of the treatment and continues for 10-12 days.
 On Day 14, the egg is retrieved from the ovary.
-In the next 5 days, the sperm is also retrieved and fertilisation occurs.
-On Day 19 or 20, the embryo transfer take places.
+In the next 5 days, the sperm is also retrieved and fertilization occurs.
+On Day 19 or 20, the embryo transfer takes place.
 In the next 9 days, pregnancy could be confirmed.
 Hence, the whole IVF procedure (single cycle) takes around a month.

 Choosing the Clinic